 Child support when parents live abroad

 Since the early 1990s Child Support Agency (CSA) (now called the Child Maintenance and Enforcement Commission (CMEC)) has dealt with financial support for children.
 This means that in the majority of cases the court cannot decide how much child support is payable.
-However where one or other parent lives outside England or Wales different rules apply and you may need to take specialist advice from a family lawyer
+However where one or other parent lives outside England or Wales different rules apply and you may need to take specialist advice from a family lawyer in these circumstances.

-Both parents in England or Wales The CSA is the only way to deal with maintenance unless:
+Both parents in England or Wales - the CSA is the only way to deal with maintenance unless:

 - Parents agree a payment between them (it is often best to ask a Court to make a Court Order by agreement to reflect this arrangement)

 - There are extras such as private school fees to pay (Courts can deal with this)

 - The child(ren) for whom maintenance is sought have special needs and additional costs for example arising out of disability